Budibase/website/content/directories/templates/membership-directory/index.md

 ## Our membership directory template

-Our membership directory template is built for maximum efficiency and usability.
+Our member directory template is built for maximum efficiency and usability.
 We’ve created a simple app for all aspects of membership management.
-Say goodbye to time-consuming manual admin tasks.
+Say goodbye to time-consuming manual admin tasks users can easily create and manage entries, in seconds.

 Right out of the box, our template offers: